Connie Booth

-Connie Booth (born 2 December 1940) is an American actress and writer.
+Connie Booth (born December 2, 1940) is a retired American actress and writer.
 She has appeared in several British television programmes and films, including her role as Polly Sherman on BBC Two's Fawlty Towers, which she co-wrote with her then-husband John Cleese.
-In 1995 she quit acting and worked as a psychotherapist until her retirement.
+In 1995, she left acting and worked as a psychotherapist until her retirement.

 Early life

-Booth was born in Indianapolis, Indiana, on 2 December 1940.
-Her father was a Wall Street stockbroker and her mother an actress.
-The family later moved to New York State.
+Booth was born Constance Booth Bollinger in Indianapolis, Indiana, on December 2, 1940.
+Her father Elmer Edward Bollinger was a Wall Street stockbroker and her mother Virginia Caylor Bollinger was an actress.
+The family, which included Connie's elder brother Conrad Booth Bollinger, later moved to New York State.
 Booth entered acting and worked as a Broadway understudy and waitress.
 She met John Cleese while he was working in New York City; they married on February 20, 1968.

 Acting career

 Booth secured parts in episodes of Monty Python's Flying Circus (1969–74) and in the Python films And Now for Something Completely Different (1971) and Monty Python and the Holy Grail (1975, as a woman accused of being a witch).
-She also appeared in How to Irritate People (1968), a pre-Monty Python film starring Cleese and other future Monty Python members; a short film titled Romance with a Double Bass (1974) which Cleese adapted from a short story by Anton Chekhov; and The Strange Case of the End of Civilization as We Know It (1977), Cleese's Sherlock Holmes spoof, as Mrs. Hudson.
+She also appeared in How to Irritate People (1968), a pre–Monty Python film starring Cleese and other future Monty Python members; a short film titled Romance with a Double Bass (1974) which Cleese adapted from a short story by Anton Chekhov; and The Strange Case of the End of Civilization as We Know It (1977), Cleese's Sherlock Holmes spoof, as Mrs. Hudson.

-Booth and Cleese co-wrote and co-starred in Fawlty Towers (1975 and 1979), in which she played waitress and chambermaid Polly.
+Booth and Cleese co-wrote and co-starred in Fawlty Towers (1975 and 1979), in which she played art student and chambermaid Polly.
 For thirty years Booth declined to talk about the show until she agreed to participate in a documentary about the series for the digital channel Gold in 2009.

 Booth played various roles on British television, including Sophie in Dickens of London (1976), Mrs. Errol in a BBC adaptation of Little Lord Fauntleroy (1980) and Miss March in a dramatisation of Edith Wharton's The Buccaneers (1995).
-She also starred in the lead role of a drama called The Story of Ruth (1981), in which she played the role of the schizophrenic daughter of an abusive father, for which she received critical acclaim.
+She also starred in the lead role of a drama called The Story of Ruth (1981), in which she played the role of the schizophrenic daughter of an abusive father.
 In 1994, she played a supporting role in "The Culex Experiment", an episode of the children's science fiction TV series The Tomorrow People.

-Booth also had a stage career, primarily in the London theatre, appearing in 10 productions from the mid-1970s through the mid-1990s, notably starring with Sir John Mills in the 1983–1984 West End production of Little Lies at Wyndham's Theatre.
+Booth also had a stage career, primarily in the London theatre, appearing in ten productions from the mid-1970s through the mid-1990s, including starring with John Mills in the 1983–1984 West End production of Little Lies at Wyndham's Theatre.